cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/mongoaggregate.rst.txt

    * - Name
      - Description
    * - Producer
-     - Producer to use for deleting.
+     - Producer to use for aggregating.
 The database name is configured in the affiliated :term:`Connector`.
    * - Collection
      - Choose an existing collection, where the items are stored.
    * - Aggregate JSON